Astronomy Colloquium - Fabio Pacucci

 - Yale University

-The first black hole seeds formed when the Universe was younger than 500 Myr old and they played an important role in the growth of early (z=7) supermassive black holes.
+The first black hole seeds likely formed when the Universe was younger than 500 Myr old.
+They play an important role in the growth of early (z=7) supermassive black holes.
 While much progress has been made in understanding their formation and growth, their observational signatures remain largely unexplored.
-We present a novel photometric method to identify black hole seed candidates in deep multi-wavelength surveys, especially in the light of the upcoming JWST observatory.
+As a result, we are yet to detect these sources.
+We present a novel photometric method to identify black hole seed candidates in deep multi-wavelength surveys.
 The method relies on infrared and X-ray observations and selects the only two objects with a robust X-ray detection found in the CANDELS/GOODS-S survey with a photometric redshift z>6.
-Moreover, the case of the z=6.6 Lyman alpha emitter CR7 is discussed.
-To date, these objects represent the most promising black hole seed candidates, possibly formed via the direct collapse black hole scenario.
+To date, these selected objects represent the most promising black hole seed candidates, possibly formed via the direct collapse black hole scenario.
+While this result is based on the best photometric observations of high-z sources available to date, additional gains are expected from deeper spectroscopic and X-ray data.
+For this reason, we explore the role that JWST will play in the detecton of the first black holes in the Universe.